JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  0  0  0  0  0
 ```

-As in the case of vectors and matrices, we can use the same functions to obtain basic information about the arrays
+As in the case of vectors and matrices, we can use the same functions to obtain basic information about arrays.

 ```jldoctest arrays
 julia> typeof(A)